Saturday, November 2, 2024

 2001: A Space Odyssey (with special guest reviewer Backwards Baseball Cap Bro)

-They stared at me for a few seconds and nodded their heads in the negative and carried on with their conversation.
+They stared at me for a few seconds and nodded their heads NO and carried on with their conversation.
 I couldn't believe the disrespect on display.
 THAT WAS NAWT COOL!!!
 NAWT!!!

 I've gone off a rant - let's get back to the movie.
 Uhhhhhhhhh.......I have nothing else really to say except that it SUCKS.
 The opening with the fake looking apes has got to be one of the lamest things I have ever seen.
 Worst of all, there was not a single hawt babe in the entire movie.
 In Star Trek Into Darkness - we got that scene where incredibly hawt Carol Marcus strips down to her bra and panties.
 That was so hawt - that my bro spilled his Mountain Dew all over himself.
 It literally made him wet....HAW HAW HAW HAW HAW HAW!!!!

 (Editor's note: The views of Backwards Baseball Cap Bro do not represent the view of this blog.
-The only reason he was allowed to write a review was because he wouldn't stop pestering.
-"You got to let me write a review, bro!"
+The only reason he was allowed to write a review was because he wouldn't stop pestering me "You got to let me write a review, bro!"
 I heard this every day for the month and I, unwisely, relented.
-Backwards Baseball Cap Bro also believe that "Mortal Kombat" is the greatest movie ever made)
+Backwards Baseball Cap Bro also believes that "Mortal Kombat" is the greatest movie ever made)

 Dude, MORTAL KOMBAT IS THE GREATEST MOVIE MADE!
 I give that movie FIVE FIST BUMPS!!!